 The largest and most obvious segmentation within the luxury goods market in China is between the newer and older generation.
 The older generation of Chinese luxury goods consumers is used to traditional methods of purchasing products which include in-store purchases or stockpiling on goods when traveling overseas.
 Their tastes also lean more toward the older style trend of a more in-your-face presentation of branding.

 The younger generation is much more comfortable with online purchases and expects to be able to research and interact with brands online before making a purchase.
 The taste of the younger generation in regards to style and branding also differs in that they prefer a more subtle brand presentation which is a bit more timeless than the gaudy and flashy luxury styles of the previous few decades.

 Visibility and eReputation in China

 The first step for any luxury brand looking to start targeting consumers in China is establishing a digital presence to increase their visibility and eReputation.
-This is true for any type of business entering the Chinese market but is especially applicable for luxury brands who are reliant upon the way in which consumers view them.
+This is true for any type of business entering the Chinese market but is especially applicable for luxury brands that are reliant upon the way in which consumers view them.

 Reach out to Chinese Luxury Shoppers on Social Media